graphprotocol/research/specs/graph-protocol-v1/data-modeling/README.md

 Even though the serialization format is the same, having the sizes captured in the type system provides better self-documentation and enables tooling that generates convenient deserializers in statically typed languages.

 ## Value Objects
 All types not decorated with the `@entity` decorator are value objects.
-Value object types may be used as the type of entity attributes but will not have fields generated at the top-level `Query` and `Subscription` type and cannot be queried by `ID` because they don't have one.
+Value object types may be used as the type of entity attributes, and do not have unique `id` attributes themselves.

 ## Entity Relationships
-An entity may have a relationship to one or more other entities in your schema.
-These relationships may be traversed in your queries and subscriptions.
+An entity may have a relationship to one or more other entities in your data model.
+Relations are unidirectional.

-The Graph implements an [entity-attribute-value (EAV)](https://en.wikipedia.org/wiki/Entity%E2%80%93attribute%E2%80%93value_model) data model in which relationships are unidirectional.

-Despite being unidirectional, relationships may be traversed in *either* direction by defining reverse lookups on an entity.
+Despite being unidirectional, attributes may be defined on entities which facilitate navigating relationships in the reverse direction.
+See [Reverse Lookups](#reverse-lookups).

 ### Basics